webplatform/docs/apis/indexeddb/IDBObjectStore/add/index.md

 |Parameters={{Method Parameter
 |Name=value
 |Data type=String
 |Description=The value must be valid for the Structured Cloning Algorithm.
 |Optional=No
 }}{{Method Parameter
 |Name=key
 |Data type=String
 |Description=A key must be provided if the Object Store does not have a key path, or a key generator is not specified.
 |Optional=Yes
 }}
 |Method_applies_to=apis/indexedDB/IDBObjectStore
-|Example_object_name=idbRequest
+|Example_object_name=objectStore
-|Return_value_name=objectStore
+|Return_value_name=idbRequest
 |Javascript_data_type=DOM Node
 }}
 {{Examples_Section